ipfabric/docs/docs/IP_Fabric_Settings/integration/webhooks.md

-case the receiving party doesn’t confirm the payload (because it is not reachable, it returns a bad status code, or the delivery times out), we retry delivering the webhook payload again in 1, 2, 5, and 10 minutes since the initial delivery.
+case the receiving party doesn’t confirm the payload (because it is not reachable, it returns a bad status code, or the delivery times out), we retry delivering the webhook payload again in 1, 2, 5, and 10 minutes after the initial delivery.
 In case we cannot deliver the webhook in these five attempts, we give up.
 All delivery attempts are recorded in the webhook's delivery history (in the webhook's edit view).